topset19/Topset19/README.md

 # About me

-Nickname Topi.JS (Johannes Setälä) and I'm currently studying Industrial Information Technology.
+Currently studying Industrial Information Technology.
 I’m looking to collaborate on projects that are both intensive, fun, informative and have impact.

 Pronouns: He/Him